Miss Manhattan Non-Fiction Reading Series

 This was not our first time attending Miss Manhattan’s Reading Series, and tonight’s episode—like all that we’ve caught before—was full of top-notch writing, with some stories of course being more engaging than others.
 If there was a People’s Choice award for tonight, however, it would have to go to Amy Deneson and her story The Demon Kiss, about her first real kiss as an early pubescent, received from her brother’s best friend while in line for her first real roller coaster ride.
 Full of adolescent tension that filled the audience with laughs and smiles, Deneson made us feel like we were in the queue behind her, watching the drama unfold.

 There’s only one thing missing from the Miss Manhattan Reading Series: a microphone!
 From the turned-down-but-never-off music to the loud conversations at the bar to the off-and-on climate-control, it’s sometimes difficult to hear the speakers at this venue—especially when their writing fingers are stronger than their vocal cords.
 But even if listening can be a bit of a strain at times, it’s worth the effort to experience these intimate moments with Goodman’s rotation of storytellers, so don’t miss her next installment on March 6th across the street from Tompkins Square Park!

-Andrew Andrews attended Miss Manhattan Non-Fiction Reading Series at Niagara in New York on Monday, February 6, 2017 @ 7:45pm to write this review.
+Andrew Andrews attended Miss Manhattan Non-Fiction Reading Series at Niagara in Manhattan on Monday, February 6, 2017 @ 7:45pm to write this review.